 - in a binder – my daughter created a binder for finished pictures.
 She puts a bit of wax paper between each one.

+Many of our readers wanted our tutorials in one handy spot.
 As requested, we put our chalk pastel tutorials in ebook form for you – including video tutorials!
 Easy to view on a computer, iPad or Kindle.
 Easy to print.
 More details here on A Simple Start in Chalk Pastels.
 Now you can have a master artist teach your family – Just add paper and chalk pastels!

 Classic Children’s Books